sciZer0/7/c/README.md

 But there is another fundamental errors:

-* the official concept of Force – being wrong
+* the official concept of Force
-* the official concept of Work – being wrong
+* the official concept of Work
-* the official concept of Energy – being wrong
+* the official concept of Energy
-* the official Law of conservation of Energy – being wrong
+* the official Law of conservation of Energy

 All these fundamental errors together result in the endless series of errors in science.